Sandra Halling, The Data Mavens founder and principal consultant.

 That instinct scales from butter on a counter, to old clothes, to complex, multi-team implementations.

-So, when it comes to your systems and operations, I don’t start with tools, features, or “best practices."
+I don’t start with tools, features, or “best practices."

 What actually drives success is the layer underneath all of that: